What to look for before investing in a classic 4×4

 At Heritage Car Insurance, we believe that it can be, if drivers know what to look for.
 Here are some great tips when looking to invest in classic 4x4s.

-Keeping an eye out for the up-and-coming classics
+Keep an eye out for up-and-coming classics

 It is a well-known fact that the original Land Rovers Series I has been recognised as a classic in its own right, going as high as £30,000 in mint condition.